ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 While functions returning `NodesType` can appear in both comparisons and test expressions, path authors must be aware of the conversions and the potential outcomes.
-Specifically, nodelists convert to values and booleans according to {{tbl-typeconv}}:
+Specifically, nodelists convert to values and logicals according to {{tbl-typeconv}}:

 | Function return        | Converted as Value    | Converted as Logical |
 | :-:                    | :-:                   | :-:                  |
 | empty nodelist         | `Nothing`             | `LogicalFalse`       |
 | single-node nodelist   | the node's JSON value | `LogicalTrue`        |
 | multiple-node nodelist | `Nothing`             | `LogicalTrue`        |
-{: #tbl-typeconv title="Conversion of nodelists to values and booleans"}
+{: #tbl-typeconv title="Conversion of nodelists to values and logicals"}

 For example, given a function `myfunc()` of declared result type `NodesType`, the following filter expressions are both valid but can